Skip to navigation Skip to content

 • pay the EdEP if entitled, and

-Record a DOC detailing the decision and discussion with the customer.
+Record details on a DOC explaining the decision and discussion with the customer.

 Go to Step 6.